shivaarajput/New-Year/README.md

 - CSS
 - JavaScript

-## Structure
-New-Year/
-│
-├── index.html
-├── 2024.png
-└── README.md

 Feel free to customize and share this greeting card with your friends and family.

-Wishing you a joyful New Year! 🎉
+**Wishing you a joyful New Year! 🎉**